Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

 +0300 0x8592f9  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  │........│........│
 ```

-Using our good friend ChatGPT, he generated a proto file that when i compiled generated the same rawdesc as the one in the binary.
+Using ChatGPT, I generated a proto file that, when compiled, produced the same rawdesc as the one in the binary.:
 ```proto
 syntax="proto3";